-- 1. A completed application for admission submitted by the deadline date; - An official high school transcript sent to Shorter College from the high school including the applicant's date of graduation; - 3.
-An Arkansas high school diploma or a certificate of high school equivalency (GED) [If you do not have a US high school diploma or recognized equivalent such as a GED, you must take and pass an ability to benefit (ATB) exam designated by your school to be eligible to apply for State aid.
+1. A completed application for admission submitted by the deadline date;

+- 2. An official high school transcript sent to Shorter College from the high school including the applicant's date of graduation; - 3.
+An Arkansas high school diploma or a certificate of high school equivalency (GED) [If you do not have a US high school diploma or recognized equivalent such as a GED, you must take and pass an ability to benefit (ATB) exam designated by Shorter College.
 The ATB exam demonstrates the student's ability to benefit from the training offered; - 4.
 Copy of your test score on ACT, SAT, ASSET, Compass Test or Accuplacer; - 5.
-Referral Notices from any government agency, such as DHS, Ark-Rehab, etc. (if applicable); - 6.
 Immunization record (if you were born after 12/31/1956);